katolikyan/trivia-game/README.md

 ```

-- You can also add custom trivias in JSON format to the `asset` folder and run the game.
+- You can also add custom trivia in JSON format to the `asset` folder and run the game.
-The app will cutch all JSONs from the folder, check them to be a valid format for the game and add them up.
+The app will catch all JSONs from the folder, check them to be a valid format for the game, and add them up.
 - Note that if JSON is not valid it will be just skipped.
 To check the reason JSON is not valid write `True` for `asset_debug` in `src/config.py` file:
 ```python
 debug=False